 Osteopathy is a manual therapy that aims to heal the functional disorders of human body structures and restore the balance between the body and mind.
 The osteopath treats the patient’s body as a whole regardless of the presenting symptoms.

 It is a question of finding the cause of the symptoms by an osteopathic diagnosis specific to each patient.
-Therefore, this requires excellent knowledge of anatomy and physiology.
+Therefore, this requires an excellent knowledge of anatomy and physiology.

-Discomfort or pain occurs when the body no longer has the ability to adapt and heal itself.
+Discomfort or pain occurs when the body has no longer the ability to adapt and heal itself.
 By treating the cause of the problem, it prevents a minor disorder from becoming, over time, a major or even irreversible disorder.
 When treating the patient, the practitioner acts in such a way that the body regulates itself.

 Osteopathy is for everyone, from newborns to elderly people, as well as pregnant women or who have recently given birth.